 The effort of properly accounting for multiplicity among stars has delivered many studies and thousands of catalogued systems, most recently dwarfed by about 800 thousand characterised binary stars by the ESA’s Gaia mission data release 3.
-This number is however 3 magnitudes lower than there are sources in the Gaia catalogue, indicating that far more binary stars are yet to be discovered according to the observed multiplicity statistics.
+This number, however, is 3 magnitudes lower than there are sources in the Gaia catalogue.
+This, coupled with the estimate that around 50% of all stars are actually a part of multi-star systems, indicates that far more binary stars are yet to be discovered according to the observed spectra.

 Identifying binary stars through single-epoch photometry

 This project is an exploratory study that aims to advance the identification of binary stars.
 It aims to detect binary stars through single-epoch photometry, whose precision is sufficient to constrain the spectral energy distribution (SED) of a given source at the level necessary (~mmag) for discriminating between single and binary stellar systems.
-It’s built on the idea that in a wide range of parameter space, a SED of a binary stellar system has a unique shape that cannot be mistaken for a single-star SED.
+It’s based on the idea that a SED of a binary stellar system has a unique shape that cannot be mistaken for a single-star SED.
+This might occur due to a temperature difference between the stars in a binary system, which will, provided the difference is large enough, result in a double-peak SED that should in principle be distinguishable from the single-peak SED.

 Distinguishing between stellar systems on this basis enables the detection of otherwise hidden binary stars and the use of less expensive and readily available single-epoch photometric observations.